devhawala/dodo/readme.md

 receive all packets traveling in the virtual network and to dump the packet content to `stdout`; in addition to the raw packet content, it issues the recognized packet type specific structural data at the different layers (ethernet, IDP, PEX, SPP etc. headers, type specific payload).

+- FsUtil
+this file service utility allows to list folders in a Dodo file service folder, as well as importing or exporting files from/to the local file system.

 Additional unsupported examples programs show the usage of the Dodo XNS-API for client and server applications, see [example-programs](./example-programs.md).